xemarap/eustatspy/tests/README.md

 # EuStatsPy Test Suite

-This directory contains a comprehensive test suite for the EustatsPy package.
+This directory contains a comprehensive test suite for the EuStatsPy package.
 The tests are designed to be maintainable, fast, and provide good coverage of the codebase.

 ## Test Structure